camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 *   Glue code subscribing to the two service tasks that shall call a remote REST API (3) and (4).

 A job worker will be started automatically as part of the application to handle the subscriptions.
 In this example, the application is written in Java, but again, it could be [any supported programming language](https://docs.camunda.io/docs/product-manuals/clients/overview).

+As discussed in [writing good workers](../writing-good-workers/) you typically will bundle all workers within one process solution, but there are exceptions where it make sense to have single workers as seperate application.

 ## Connectors